cflurin/xiaomi-mqtt/README.md

 mkdir ~/.xiaomi-mqtt
 cp config.json ~/.xiaomi-mqtt/
 ```
-On macOS and Linux, the full path for your config.json would be `~/.xiaomi-mqtt/config.json`.
+On Linux the full path for your config.json would be `~/.xiaomi-mqtt/config.json`.

 Edit `~/xiaomi-mqtt/config.json` to fit your requirements: